oddhill/Odd-Boxen/README.md

 * Make sure that Xcode is updated.
 Check the App Store for available updates.

 * Run `xcode-select --install` in order to update Xcode Command Line Tools.

+## Upgrading from 10.10 to 10.11

+After upgrading to 10.11 you need to do the following to get boxen working:

+1. Make sure `command line tools` is up to date.
+Check app store for updates.
+2. Install bundler `cd /opt/boxen/repo && sudo gem install bundler`
+3. Run `boxen lamp` to fix the Apache configs.